Tingting0618/Earnings_Call_Transcript_Database_Analysis_NLTK/README.md

 ## Learn More

-You can learn more in the [Tingting Duan's Project Portfolio](https://tingting0618.github.io).
+You can learn more in [Tingting Duan's Project Portfolio](https://tingting0618.github.io).